-In October 2020, students at Miami Youth Academy and men at San Quentin State Prison in California started a letter exchange facilitated by the Prison Journalism Project.
-In this latest round, the men were asked about a key moment in prison that changed their perspective.
+In October 2020, students at Miami Youth Academy and men at San Quentin State Prison in California started a letter exchange facilitated by Prison Journalism Project and Exchange for Change, a Miami-based non-profit group that supports writing programs in youth commitment and adult correctional facilities.
 The Miami Youth Academy houses up to 28 boys from 14 to 18 years old, who are sent there by the Florida Department of Juvenile Justice.
+These letters were first published in Titan Tribune, their school newspaper.
+The students are identified by their initials to protect their identities.

 The key moment in prison that helped me to redefine how I live my life was when I realized that I enjoyed writing.
 As a youngster, I used to write a lot.
 As I got older and moved away from writing, I lost my passion for it.
 It wasn’t until I began taking a college English course, where writing was 95% of the curriculum, that I recaptured that long dormant desire.